adam0tokyo/Quik-Vend/README.md

 # VENDING MACHINE

-This is is a simple web app built with Typescript in React.
+This is a simple web app built with Typescript in React.

-A vending machine where users can select items and insert money, while recieveing correct change.
+A vending machine where users can select items and insert money, while receiving correct change.

 Check it out [here.](https://adam-vending-machine.netlify.app/)